moosetechnology/.github/README.md

 See [Options](#Options).

 ### Run tests and update a release
-The [run-tests.yml](workflow-templates/test-and-release.yml) starter workflow is used to update a release with the generated images after testing.
+The [test-and-release.yml](workflow-templates/test-and-release.yml) starter workflow is used to update a release with the generated images after testing.
 It runs the tests in the same manner as run-tests.yml.
 If the tests succeed, an artifact is created and uploaded as release asset.
-In this workflow, `create-artifact`is always `true`.
+In this workflow, `create-artifact` is always `true`.

 ## Options